baturorkun/gitlab-runner/README.md

-# Gitlab Runner for Kubernetes
+# Gitlab Runner HELM for Kubernetes

 Tested on Openshift, RKE, RKE2 and Microk8s